adriansuter/php-autoload-override/README.md

 ]);
 ```

-Now the class `Probability` would be loaded into the testing runtime such that all function calls to the global scoped
+Now the class `Probability` would be loaded into the PHPUnit runtime such that all function calls to the global scoped
-`rand()` function get overridden by the closure given above.
+`rand()` function in the class `Probability` get overridden by the closure given above.

-So we can write the test class as follows.
+Our test class can now be written as follows.

 ```php
 namespace My\App\Tests;